What is impermanence in Buddhism? It is an essential Buddhist teaching that defines our entire practice, yet it can be difficult to understand.

 Impermanence is looking at reality from the point of view of time.
 No self is looking at reality from the point of view of space.
 They are two sides of reality.
 No self is a manifestation of impermanence and impermanence is a manifestation of no self.
 If things are impermanent they are without a separate self.
 If things are without a separate self, it means that they are impermanent.
 Impermanence means being transformed at every moment.
 This is reality.
 And since there is nothing unchanging, how can there be a permanent self, a separate self?

-These are great examples by two wonderful teachers where we can see that everything is impermanent, and that is OK!
+These are notable examples of two wonderful teachers where we can see that everything is impermanent, and that is OK!

 Ven.
 Thich Nhat Hanh explained that understanding impermanence can give us “confidence, peace, and joy”.